skip to Main Content

 Give them a few facts

 Cornerstone principles of Everything DiSC WorkplaceThere’s no judgment involved.
-Yes, you might be given a label as a high S or a Di, but there are no value judgments in that label.
+Yes, you might be given a label as an S or a Di, but there are no value judgments in that label.

 No secrets will be revealed.
 The DiSC® assessment was created to reflect observable behaviors.
 You will not be asked about your past history.
 There are no moral choices to make, nor any mental health evaluation.
 DiSC is used to help people understand themselves and others within the range of normal human behavior.